Jan's Working with Windows:

 - List view

-- An arrangement of icons in a My Computer or Explorer window that uses small icons and alphabetizes down the window
+- An arrangement of icons in a Computer or File Explorer window that uses small icons and alphabetizes down the window

 - 1. lock a computer: Puts a screen saver or other page on the